A Look at the History, Founding, and Idea of the American Field and Field Trialing.

 As it relates to bird dogdom, the best breeders, owners, and handlers have spent the duration of their life’s work attempting to manifest the capabilities of the most proficient animals in their kennels and later reproduce these same traits in their offspring.
 It’s not all for ribbons and placements, but truly for one famous phrase — and although redundant, it has held true since the mid-1800s.

-We are field trialing bird dogs “for the betterment of the breed” and we have been doing so to test our assertions on bloodlines and pedigrees for a long time now.
+We are field trialing bird dog breeds “for the betterment of the breed” and we have been doing so to test our assertions on bloodlines and pedigrees for a long time now.
 But let’s also be real; there is some aspect of personal gratification and entertainment.
 However practical we find the utility of a bird dog ahead of the gun in hot pursuit of avian quarry, there are a number of folks who have a taste for absolute polished dog work on wild and liberated game birds.
 It’s akin to selecting fine wine, IPAs, or bourbon whiskey.
 Some folks pay a premium for finer things and bird dogs are just the same.

 The Idea of Scoring of Field Trails